 OpenERP also offers a Balance Sheet and a Profit & Loss Report.

 A Balance Sheet is a financial statement that summarises the assets, liabilities and shareholders' equity of a company at a specific point in time.
 These three balance sheet segments give investors an idea as to what the company owns and owes, as well as the amount invested by the shareholders.

-The balance sheet must follow the following formula:
+The balance sheet complies with the formula below: